tkubica12/kubernetes-demo/docs/stateful.md

 \q
 ```

-## Destroy Pod and make sure StatefulSet recovers and data are still there
+Destroy Pod, make sure StatefulSet recovers and data are still there
 ```
 kubectl delete pod postgresql-0 kubectl exec -ti postgresql-0 -- psql -Upostgres -c 'SELECT * FROM mytable;'
 ```

+Note that we can also delete StatefulSet without deleting PVC, go to Azure portal, dettach disk from Kubernetes, attach it to some standard VM and get access to data by mount file system on Azure Disk.

 ## Periodically backup DB to Azure Blob with CronJob
-With containers we should apply to single task per container strategy.
+With containers we should subscribe to single task per container strategy.
 Therefore scheduled backup process for our DB should be implemented as separate container.
 We will use CronJob to schedule regular backups and use environmental variables and secrets to pass information to container.
 That will contain simple Python script to backup our database and upload to Azure Blob Storage.

 ### Create storage and container, get credentials
 ```
-az storage account create -n tomasbackupdbstore -g mykubeacs -l westeurope --sku Standard_LRS export storagekey=$(az storage account keys list -g mykubeacs -n tomasbackupdbstore --query [0].value -o tsv) az storage container create -n backup --account-name tomasbackupdbstore --account-key $storagekey
+az group create -n backups -l westeurope az storage account create -n tomasbackupdbstore -g backups -l westeurope --sku Standard_LRS export storagekey=$(az storage account keys list -g backups -n tomasbackupdbstore --query [0].value -o tsv) az storage container create -n backup --account-name tomasbackupdbstore --account-key $storagekey
 ```